radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 There are few, if any, use-cases for using a PSK as a shared secret, or vice-versa.

 Implementations SHOULD NOT provide user interfaces which allow both PSKs and shared secrets to be entered at the same time.
 There is too much of a temptation for administrators to enter the same value in both fields, which would violate the limitations given above.
 Implementations MUST NOT use a "shared secret" field as a way for administrators to enter PSKs.
-The PSK entry fields MUST be labelled as being related to PSKs, and not to shared secrets.
+The PSK entry fields MUST be labeled as being related to PSKs, and not to shared secrets.

 ## PSK Identities